QGEP/docs/en/user-guide/digitizing/digitizingwastewaterstructures.rst

 .. figure:: images/manhole_info_manhole.jpg

-For detailed information about editing see the next chapter
+For detailed information about editing see the edit chapter.

 Further attributes and classes
 ------------------------------